zacharski/cpsc405/logLikelihood.md

     resources available.

-- **How to efficiently perform each piece of work.** While parallelization will yield speed up, each thread's efficiency in performing the compression is also of critical importance.
-Thus, making the core compression loop as CPU efficient as possible is needed for high performance.
+- **How to efficiently perform each piece of work.** While parallelization will yield speed up, each thread's efficiency in performing its work is also of critical importance.
+Thus, making the core loop as CPU efficient as possible is needed for high performance.

 - **How to access the input file efficiently.** On Linux, there are many ways